pjotrp/bigbio/README.md

   sequences using an EMBOSS C function, or BioRuby's translator.
 * BigBio has an ORF emitter which parses DNA/RNA sequences and emits ORFs between START_STOP or STOP_STOP codons.
-* BigBio has a FASTA file emitter, with iterates FASTA files and iterates sequences without loading everything in memory.
+* BigBio has a terrific FASTA file emitter which iterates FASTA files and iterates sequences without loading everything in memory.
+There is also an indexed edition

-Warning: this software is experimental.
-Chech the issue list first.
+* BigBio has a Phylip (PAML style) emitter and writer

 # Examples